Akshita-Saini/ratatouille/README.md

 # Ratatouille

-An app created using HTML, CSS and JS, that provides organic, home-grown produce and products to you doorstep!
+A web-app created using HTML, CSS and JS, that provides organic, home-grown produce and products to your doorstep!

 ## Website Personality

 Startup/Upbeat + Calm/Peaceful

-Color: #74b816 symbolizes health
+Color: Lime Green symbolizes health

 ## Web App Features: